ryanmrichard/ForceManII/dox/LJ.md

 0=\frac{-24\epsilon}{r}\left[\left(\frac{\sigma}{r}\right)^{12}-
       \left(\frac{\sigma}{r}\right)^{6}\right]
 \f]
-fromw which we deduce that the minimum distance is:
+from which we deduce that the minimum distance is:
 \f[
 r=2^{1/6}\sigma
 \f]